As someone passionate about embroidery, I would never want to remove embroidery from clothes.

 Use tweezers or the seam ripper on the front of the garment and back to remove the now fluffy thread.
 Use a tweezer with pointed ends to remove the thread that is stubborn and stuck and any stabilizer stuck at the back (or front)

 Remove the whole thread lint stuck on the garment.
 Use a clothes brush to brush the last of the thread pieces away.
 After everything is removed you may find some more embroidery stuck – do the whole thing again.
-The corner of designs are difficult to come off – you will need to pry it out with the seam ripper or any sharp tool/pin.
+The corner of designs is difficult to come off – you will need to pry it out with the seam ripper or any sharp tool/pin.
 Some embroidery have multiple layers.
 I told you about patience.

 Looks much better now.
 Press to bring the holes down.